clockwisemedia/resumes/README.md

 When I was around 12 year old I once made my own version of an Atari Video Game called Space Taxi using BASIC computer language faking "physics" using sprites for collision detection.
 It worked but sadly I lost it on a 5 1/4" disk long ago.

-I am a devout learner with 20+ years of Professional experience in the AV/IT industry, I have worked in a wide range of technologies understand the fundementals of programming and I have been immersing myself in the world of Cloud Computing and Devops for just over a year.
+I am a devout learner with 20+ years of Professional experience in the AV/IT industry, I have worked in a wide range of technologies understand the fundementals of programming and I have been immersing myself in the world of Cloud Computing and Devops for just over 2 years.

 I have recieved my AWS Cloud Practioner Certiciaction recently and am currenty working on my AWS Solution Architect Certification in my spare time.